Gyuseung-Kyeong/lol_analysis/README.md

-# lol_analysis
-League of Legend analysis with Bayesian view
+# League of Legend analysis : recommend picking champion with Bayesian view